- Marianne Benforado L.Ac. Dipl.OM

 The very good news is that I get to offer you a 20% discount everytime you order from Fullscript!
 You can get daily supplements for yourself and your family, including turmeric, probiotics, fish oil, multi vitamins, and lots of other goodies.
 Plus, shipping is always FREE for orders over $50.

-Or, if would like to place an order and pick it up in my office, that is an option.
+Or, if would like to have me place an order for you, that is an option.
 If interested, please let me know the items you’d like to order, and I can take care of that for you.
 I’ll process your invoice and drop you a note when it’s ready to pick up.
+We can arrange a curbside pickup.

 If you have any questions about any of this, please just let me know.